Articles on: Contracts

 Social security coverage arrangements

-Voluntary or Non-Study Internships
+Voluntary or Non-study-related internship

 A standard employment contract is required.